varppi/Bleak/README.md

 # Description
-Bleak is a simple, but powerful archival site, that can be easily self hosted.
+<b>Bleak is a simple, but powerful archival site, that can be easily self hosted.
 The goal of the project is to preserving almost any type of media easier on your local machine.
-If you want, you can also expose the instance to the outer web and let other people submit files to your archive.
+If you want, you can also expose the instance to the outer web and let other people submit files to your archive.</b>

 # Installation and configuration
 ```